IntelLabs/scenario_execution/docs/tutorials.rst

    Scenario execution uses the predefined events ``end`` and ``fail`` to detect success or failure of a scenario.
 If no ``emit end`` or ``emit fail`` is defined, a success is assumed.

 .. note::
-    It is good practive to define a timeout action in parallel to the expected actions within a scenario.
+    It is good practice to define a timeout action in parallel to the expected actions within a scenario.

     .. code-block::

         scenario example:
             do parallel:
                 serial: